WHAT WE DO

 Whole Kids School Garden Grant

 Thanks to the Whole Kids Foundation, children at the Parkview Junior Academy have been enjoying lots of kale chips and salad greens harvested from the year-round greenhouses.
-Take a look!
+Check out this great initiative!